cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ActiveDirectoryApi.md

 id = 1 # int | Specifies id of an Active Directory.
-include_centrify_zones = True # bool | Specifies whether to include Centrify Zones of the Active Directory in response. (optional) include_domain_controllers = True # bool | Specifies whether to include Domain Controllers of the Active Directory in response. (optional) include_security_principals = True # bool | Specifies whether to include Security Principals of the Active Directory in response. (optional)
+access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional) include_centrify_zones = True # bool | Specifies whether to include Centrify Zones of the Active Directory in response. (optional) include_domain_controllers = True # bool | Specifies whether to include Domain Controllers of the Active Directory in response. (optional) include_security_principals = True # bool | Specifies whether to include Security Principals of the Active Directory in response. (optional)